tobiasjcat/WildBeyond/logs.md

 The indigo-cloaked figure lowers his hood to reveal a Harengon.
 He stole Oswald's signet ring, Alexandra's butterfly glasses, one of my wizard puppets of minor illusion.

 He refers the the wizard puppet as Ringulrun.
-The wizard from the Valors Call group.
+The wizard from the Valor's Call group.
 Agdan says Ringulrun and a paladin ran into him while he was tied to the tree.

 A raft and a boat appear.